kelvin401/GoBarber/README.md

 </h1>

 <h3 align="center">
-  Application for managing schedules of beauty salons, barber shops and so one.
+  Application for managing schedules of beauty salons, barber shops and so on.
 </h3>

 <p align="center">